Want a video content strategy to help you stay relevant in this vastly changing economy?

 What’s going on locally that has aligned values?

 Spending some time adding relevant news to your video content strategy will do you some major good.

-Keeping focused on how you can help your own ideal clients during this time, will create relevant content.??
+Keeping the focus on how you can help your own ideal clients during this time, will create relevant content.

 There is a vastly increasing desire for Youtube content at the moment, and Youtube thrives on keyword specific searches.